refaim/MasterTradeSkills/lib/LibCrafts-1.0/README.md

 A modern, lightweight embeddable database library for crafting professions in Vanilla WoW (1.12.1) and [Turtle WoW](https://turtle-wow.org).
 Designed as an replacement (not a drop-in) for [ReagentData](https://github.com/refaim/ReagentData), [TradeSkillsData](https://github.com/refaim/TradeSkillsData) and [TradeSkillsData-turtle](https://github.com/refaim/TradeSkillsData-turtle).

+**Notice to players:** This is **NOT a standalone addon** and provides no functionality on its own. **Do not install this library directly.** This is a developer resource meant to be embedded inside other addons.
+If you're looking for a crafting addon, this is not it.
+You might be looking for [MasterTradeSkills](https://github.com/refaim/MasterTradeSkills) or [MissingCrafts](https://github.com/refaim/MissingCrafts) instead.

 ## Features

 - Lightweight ID-based database architecture